Should you use a new generic Top-Level Domain for your brand?Comments Off on Should you use a new generic Top-Level Domain for your brand?

 There are many drawbacks to using one of these new gTLDs for your brand, such as website and email traffic loss, but fundamentally it comes down to what consumers know and trust – which in Australia is .com.au domains.

-If you asked the average person on the street, they wouldn’t recognise kitchenware.online as a domain name or website address.
-However, they would immediately recognise kitchenware.com.au as a domain name, website or email address for an Australian business.
+If you asked the average person on the street, they wouldn’t recognise patrol.online as a domain name or website address.
+However, they would immediately recognise patrol.com.au as a domain name, website or email address for an Australian business.

 Will consumer awareness of these new gTLDs increase dramatically over the next 5, 10 or 20 years?
 Maybe.